Matthew W. Finkin: Career

 Finkin began his teaching career at the Southern Methodist University Dedman School of Law.
-In 1988, he joined the University of Illinois College of Law, where he became one of the school’s most prominent scholars.
+In 1988, he joined the University of Illinois College of Law, where he became one of the school's most prominent scholars.

 From 1999 to 2013, he served as general editor of the international Comparative Labor Law & Policy Journal.
 He has held visiting appointments at leading universities, such as the University of Trier, the University of Athens, and the University of Padua, all of which awarded him honorary doctorates.

 In 2025, the University of Illinois hosted a symposium honoring his contributions to academic freedom and campus speech.

 Scholarly work

-Finkin’s research bridges labor and employment law, comparative legal systems, and academic freedom theory.
+Finkin's research bridges labor and employment law, comparative legal systems, and academic freedom theory.
 He frequently contrasts American labor regimes with European systems, especially German models.

 Academic freedom

-He is co-author, with Robert C. Post, of For the Common Good: Principles of American Academic Freedom, a major work on the legal underpinnings of academic freedom in U.S. higher education.
+He is co-author, with Robert C. Post, of For the Common Good: Principles of American Academic Freedom, a work on the legal underpinnings of academic freedom in U.S. higher education.

-He has also played significant roles in the American Association of University Professors (AAUP), shaping important policy on tenure, governance, and extramural speech.
+He has also served as both general counsel and Chair of Committee A for the American Association of University Professors (AAUP), shaping important policy on tenure, governance, and extramural speech.

-Labor and comparative law

-Finkin is a principal author of the U.S. labor law casebook Labor Law: Cases and Materials.

-He also co-edited Research Handbook in Comparative Labour Law with Guy Mundlak.